jrlevine/eaicheckzone/README.md

 To get useful results, test from a host that is not in the Spamhaus PBL or other e-mail blacklist.
 (Most residential broadband networks are added to the PBL by the ISPs.)

+Zone files for most ICANN contracted TLDs can be obtained by signing up at the Centralized Zone Data Service at https://czds.icann.org/en

+To get zone files for older domains including .com, .org, .info, .asia, and .biz, you have to send an application to the domain's registry to get an FTP password.